ewantown/LifeInteractive/README.md

 in accordance with the rules of Conway's Game.
 The user navigates a tank-shaped avatar with directional keys, and fires projectiles in the facing direction.
-With each tick, the tank moves and projectiles travel at a uniform velocity in their initial direction of travel, up to a maximum distance.
+With each tick, the tank moves and projectiles travel in their initial direction of travel, up to a maximum distance.

 There are projectiles of four sorts: